Vascular Biogenics (NASDAQ:VBLT) Releases Earnings Results, Misses Expectations By $0.01 EPS

-Vascular Biogenics (NASDAQ:VBLT) announced its quarterly earnings data on Sunday.
-The biopharmaceutical company reported ($0.12) earnings per share for the quarter, missing the consensus estimate of ($0.11) by ($0.01), MarketWatch Earnings reports.
+Vascular Biogenics (NASDAQ:VBLT) announced its earnings results on Sunday.
+The biopharmaceutical company reported ($0.12) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.11) by ($0.01), MarketWatch Earnings reports.
 Vascular Biogenics had a negative net margin of 3,394.74% and a negative return on equity of 68.79%.

 Vascular Biogenics Ltd., a clinical biopharmaceutical company, focuses on the discovery, development, and commercialization of treatments for cancer and immune/inflammatory indications.
 The company's program is based on its proprietary vascular targeting system platform technology, which utilizes genetically targeted therapy to destroy newly formed or angiogenic blood vessels.